4K Ultra HD Blu-ray Player with Wi-Fi (DP-UB820-K)

 With that said, the UB820 produces decent audio quality from its analog outputs as I discovered while evaluating two-channel content from my CD collection.
 Generally speaking, the sound was detailed and refined to a level of what I would expect from a player in its class if not slightly better.
 The sound was also open and spacious with good separation.
 Overall the analog audio quality from the UB820 was enjoyable and sonically satisfying for a player in its price class.

 During my movie evaluation, audio output was sent via the HDMI outputs.
-With this configuration, the Dolby TrueHD soundtrack from Zack Snyder’s Justice League was simply awesome.
+With this configuration, the Dolby TrueHD soundtrack from Zack Snyder’s Justice League was awesome.

 The Panasonic DP-UB820 Blu-ray player delivers reference quality video that easily rivals Oppo’s Blu-ray players of the recent past.
 Add to that the player’s unique HD Optimizer that maximizes picture quality, and you have a player that resides in a class all to itself.
 Very impressive indeed.